venominem8210/Astro-Fetch/README.md

 Launch Mission Control
 Type in Star TIC ID of your choice
 Initialze BLS Scan

-and if you do not understand the graph/metrics just ask the AI Chatbo on the side panel.
+and if you do not understand the graph/metrics just ask the AI Chatbot on the side panel.

 # What I learned : patience is key and that there are no shortcuts in life (I'm serious).